leonsilicon/kapt/README.md

 - Change the audio capture device (usually you want it set to your computer audio)
 - Change the maximum cached minutes (the maximum amount of minutes in recording chunks Kapt will keep cached)
 - Change the videos path (the path where the Kaptures will be stored)
-- Viewing the latest Kapture (which will appear when you make a capture)
+- Viewing the latest Kapture (which will appear when you make a Kapture)

 Once you activate Kapt, you will see a box with 5 buttons, each with a number on it.
 The number represents the amount of seconds in history to start recording from (e.g. if you pressed the button 5, Kapt will make a Kapture that starts 5 seconds before you pressed the button).
 Once you make a Kapture, it will be saved to the videos folder you specified and you will also be able to view it within the app.